Warwick Collaborative Postgraduate Research Scholarship - CLOSING DATE EXTENDED

 - To make recommendations for improving user experience and uptake.

-The research will combine established research tools and methods from both quantitative and qualitative health services research, including systematic review, surveys and semi-structured interviews.
-There will also be an opportunity to explore the use of machine learning algorithms for analysing data from the app.
+The research will combine research methods from both quantitative and qualitative health services research, including systematic review, surveys and semi-structured qualitative interviews.
+There will also be an opportunity to explore the use of machine learning algorithms for analysing data from the app, though we are not seeking prior experience in this methodology.

-Applicants should have a Masters degree (merit or distinction) in a subject relevant to digital intervention in primary care, with experience of quantitative and qualitative health services research methodology.
+Applicants should have a Masters degree (merit or distinction) in a subject relevant to digital intervention in primary care/health services research, with experience of quantitative and qualitative health services research methodology.
 Previous research experience would be an advantage.

 For any enquiries relating to this PhD studentship please contact Dr Helen Atherton. h dot atherton at warwick dot ac dot uk

-To be considered for this PhD, please submit a CV and covering letter, including a brief statement - up to 2 pages, excluding references - that describes your interest in this PhD topic, the key research questions that you are interested in, and your suitability for this role, along with two references via email to h dot mcgowan at warwick dot ac dot uk
+To be considered for this PhD, please submit a CV and covering letter, including a brief (up to 2 pages, excluding references) statement that describes your interest in this PhD topic, the key research questions that you are interested in, and your suitability for this role, along with two references via email to h dot mcgowan at warwick dot ac dot uk.
+Short-listed applicants will be interviewed on 1st August 2018.

 Short-listed applicants will be interviewed on 1st August 2018 at Warwick Medical School.